Generic name: alvimopan

 Patients who received more than 3 doses of an opioid (regardless of route) during the 7 days prior to surgery and patients with complete bowel obstruction or who were scheduled for a total colectomy, colostomy, or ileostomy were excluded.

-Figure 1.
-Time to GI2 Based on the Combined Data from Five Studies
+|Figure 1: Time to GI2 Based on Results from Studies 1 through 5|

-Entereg did not reverse opioid analgesia as measured by visual analog scale pain intensity scores and/or amount of postoperative opioids administered across all 5 studies.
+Entereg did not reverse opioid analgesia as measured by visual analog scale pain intensity scores and/or amount of postoperative opioids administered across all 6 studies.

-The incidence of anastomotic leak was low and comparable in patients receiving either Entereg or placebo (0.8% and 1.1%, respectively).
+The incidence of anastomotic leak was low and comparable in patients receiving either Entereg or placebo (0.7% and 1.0%, respectively).